-The procedure necessary for candidates wishing to obtain a visa to stay in Spain for longer than 90 days used to be a straight forward process which could easily be done while in the country.
+The procedure necessary for American candidates wishing to obtain a visa (also knows as the Schengen Visa) to stay in Spain for longer than 90 days used to be a straight forward process which could easily be done while in the country.
 However, it is now a little more complicated, especially as each Embassy and Consulate handles things differently.
 Please note that for our program, if you choose to get a visa, then you will be applying for a STUDENT VISA.

 It is now necessary for you to obtain your student visa before you leave the States.
 It is no longer possible to get your visa once in Spain and you can't have it sent on to you.
 The visa, once issued, is fixed in your passport.

 The process for obtaining your visa can take some time, so be prepared to apply for the Adelante program well ahead of time.
 As a general rule, if you know you will be pursuing the visa process, you should aim to apply for the visa at least 2 months ahead of your departure date.
 Consulates will accept your paperwork no later than 45 days prior to your departure date.
 Most of the Consulates now require you to apply in person, so you also need to take this into account if your Consulate is some distance from you.

 The first step in applying for your visa is to contact the Consulate that has jurisdiction over the State in which you live or where your permanent address is.
 This can be difficult - we have found that fax may work best.

 Some Consulates now require you to make an appointment to submit your papers, be sure to check this in advance.